crate/cloud-reference/docs/glossary.rst

 Scale unit
 ----------

-The CrateDB Cloud :ref:`subscription plans<glossary-subscription-plan>` all
+The CrateDB Cloud :ref:`subscription plans<glossary-subscription-plan>` each
 come with a number of different scale units.
 Each scale unit represents an (additional) unit multiplying the specific combination of hardware capacity that applies to that plan.

 The relationship between scale units and :ref:`DTUs<glossary-DTU>` is subtle.
 Each scale unit added on top of the first scale unit also represents one *additional* DTU.
-However, not all plans *start* at 1 DTU.
-For more detailed information about subscription plans, scale units, and DTUs, take a look at our Documentation on :ref:`DTUs and Azure plans<azure-plans-dtus>`.
+However, not all plans *start* at one DTU.
+For more detailed information about subscription plans, scale units, and DTUs, take a look at our documentation on :ref:`DTUs and Azure plans<azure-plans-dtus>`.

 .. _glossary-subscription: